Why Can't I Log In to My Linux ECS?

 After you perform the preceding operations, try to remotely log in to the ECS again.

-Verifying that the ECS Has an EIP Bound
+Checking Whether an ECS Has an EIP Bound

 If you need to use a remote login tool (such as PuTTY or Xshell) to access the ECS, bind an EIP to the ECS.

-For details, see Assigning an EIP and Binding It to an ECS.
+For details, see Assigning an EIP.

-Checking Whether the Network Is Functional
+Checking Whether the Network Is Normal

 Use a local PC in another network or use another hotspot to access the ECS.
 Check whether the fault occurs on the local network.
 If so, contact the carrier to resolve this issue.